UT Rio Grande Valley Vaqueros: Football

-However, further conference realignment led the WAC to merge its football league with that of the ASUN Conference, with which it had a football-only alliance in the 2021 and 2022 seasons.
-The new league, tentatively known as the ASUN–WAC Football Conference, will start play in 2023.
+UTRGV has since delayed the start of varsity football to the 2025 season, though it plans to play an exhibition schedule in 2024.
+The school purchased H-E-B Park – later renamed to Robert and Janet Vackar Stadium – in 2024 to be the primary home of the football team in 2025.
+Sams Memorial Stadium will also host a game each year.

-UTRGV has since delayed the start of football to the 2025 season.
-It plans to play home games in Brownsville and Edinburg, both home to UTRGV campuses that it inherited from its predecessor institutions.
-The university has committed to establishing separate marching bands and spirit programs (cheerleading and dance) for the two campuses.
+The WAC merged its football league with that of the ASUN Conference (since reverted to its past name Atlantic Sun Conference) to create the United Athletic Conference (UAC) in 2023.
+However, the UTRGV athletic program was moved to the Southland Conference (SLC) before the football team ever played a game as a UAC member.

-Conference History
+Conference history

 After becoming a four-year college in 1952, the Broncs were members of the NAIA until the 1962–63 season.
 The Broncs were an independent in the first year of NAIA membership.
 From the 1953–54 season to the 1961–62 season, the teams were members of the Big State Conference.
-In 1962–63, the team had a dual membership in the NAIA and NCAA Division II.
-The Broncs began transitioning to NCAA Division I in 1965–66 with the tennis team.
+In 1962–63, the team had a dual membership in the NAIA and NCAA College Division.
+The Broncs began transitioning to the NCAA University Division in 1965–66 with the tennis team.
 The men's basketball began its transition in 1968–69.
-Broncs men's basketball participated as an Independent until the 1979–80 season when the team was a member of the Trans America Athletic Conference (now known as the ASUN Conference) and returned to independent status until 1986–87.
+Broncs men's basketball participated as an Independent until the 1979–80 season when the team was a member of the Trans America Athletic Conference (now known as the Atlantic Sun Conference) and returned to independent status until 1986–87.
 UTPA joined the American South Conference as a charter member in 1987 and remained a member until the American South Conference merged with the Sun Belt Conference in 1991.
 The Broncs left the Sun Belt Conference at the end of the 1997–98 season and returned to independent status.

 In 2008 it was announced that the Broncs would be charter members of the previously football-only Great West Conference when it began all-sports play in 2008.
 During the fall of 2008, the UTPA Cross Country team was the first to win a Great West Conference team title.
 UTPA exited Great West Conference after the 2012–2013 season.

 The UTPA Broncs were one of the newest members of the Western Athletic Conference (WAC).
 Men's soccer returned to the athletic program in 2015, and women's soccer started in 2014.

-Football is expected to join the ASUN–WAC Football Conference when the sport is added in 2025.
+Football will play an exhibition-only season in 2024 before starting full varsity play in the Southland Conference in 2025.